OUR MISSION

 The result is a culture in which youth believe civic participation is not only a right but a critical responsibility.

-Through our school and after-school programs, children and teens learn how to make change, both locally and nationally.
+SLP youth of all ages learn how to make change, both locally and nationally.
 Students living and attending school in more affluent neighborhoods are encouraged to challenge the status quo and advocate for a more equitable society.
 Students in historically under-served neighborhoods, who too often feel invisible and unrepresented, make their voices heard and demand that our leaders grapple with the complex challenges faced by their peers and neighbors.